ফেব্রুয়ারী 02, 2016

-“We had information that a suspected smuggler was in the area, so we were checking all vehicles going to Myanmar,” said the customs department officer who used to be posted in Moreh at the India-Myanmar border.
+“We had information that a suspected smuggler was in the area, so we were checking all vehicles going to Myanmar,” said the customs department officer who used to be posted in Moreh, in India’s northeastern state of Manipur on the Myanmar border.
 “We were looking for drugs.
 Imagine our surprise when we found these bags of shiny scales taped to the underside of a van.
 We didn’t even know what they were.”

 They were pangolin scales, part of the world’s largest wildlife trafficking racket.
 Pangolins, or scaly anteaters, are the most trafficked wildlife species globally.
 The scales are used in Chinese traditional medicine, though they have no proven therapeutic value.
 They are made of keratin, the same as human nails.
 Chewing your fingernails would have the same effect, but the demand shows no sign of going down.See: The plight of the pangolin in China